 Live.
 Work.
 Sleep.
 Eat.
 Play.
 Shop.
 Mixed-use developments are everywhere and can apply to urban planning or property development.
 The benefits of a mixed-use development are many and include creating multiple sources of revenue to offset development costs and being able to attract different types of investors.

-For retail or hospitality businesses, a mixed-use property has the benefit of providing a ‘branded experience’ to customers.
-Branded experiences have become an important marketing channel that allow brands to create memorable, immersive experiences for customers rather than existing for the sole purpose of transacting.
-Food, short term accommodation and residential accommodation crossovers are some of the most common types.
+For retail or hospitality businesses, a mixed-use property has the benefit of providing a ‘branded experience’ for customers.
+Branded experiences have become an important marketing channel that allow brands to create memorable, immersive customer experiences rather than existing for the sole purpose of transacting.
+Food, short-term accommodation and residential accommodation crossovers are some of the most common types.
 The development happening between Nobu Hospitality and Madison Group to create Nobu Residences, Nobu Hotel and Nobu Restaurant in Toronto is one recent example.

 These types of precincts require a more comprehensive view of the customer experience.
 What are the customer expectations when moving between a site’s dining area, to its hotel floors and elsewhere?
-Without doubt, flexibility and ease of movement need to be part of the plan, particularly when it comes to connectivity.
-Poorly performing networks upset the customers’ experience as well as operations teams' ability to function.
+Without doubt, flexibility and ease of movement need to be part of the customer experience plan, particularly when it comes to connectivity.
+Poorly performing networks upset the customer experience as well as the operations teams' ability to function.

 To assess the wireless network needs of a space, you need to have clear floor plans, an understanding of how each space is used and the number of people who might dwell in different areas at different times, such as during high-occupancy periods (see our case study on connecting the Sydney Opera House).
 You also need to assess the devices and types of applications used by various people such as networking platforms, proprietary apps, or communication apps.